Eileen Christelow

 Eileen Christelow (born April 22, 1943) is an American writer and illustrator of children's books, both fiction and non-fiction.
 She is best known for her series about the Five Little Monkeys, starting with her retelling of the classic nursery rhyme "Five Little Monkeys Jumping on the Bed."
-Other notable books include stories set in her home state of Vermont; stories featuring Emma the Desperate Dog, inspired by Christelow's dog Emma (now deceased); and Vote!, a non-fiction work about the voting process.
-As an author, she has been largely collected by libraries worldwide.
+Other notable books include stories set in her home state of Vermont; stories featuring Emma the Desperate Dog; and Vote!, a non-fiction work about the voting process.

 Biography

-Eileen Christelow was born in Washington, DC to Allan Christelow, a historian and business executive, and Dorothy (Beal) Christelow, an economist.
+Christelow was born in Washington, DC to Allan Christelow, a historian and business executive, and Dorothy (Beal) Christelow, an economist.
 She grew up there and in New Canaan, Connecticut.
 Her father's job with the Standard Vacuum Oil Company took the family to Japan for a year, when she was 14 years old, and she spent her freshman year of high school at the American School in Japan, in Tokyo.
 Christelow completed her high school education at Abbot Academy, and graduated in 1965 from the University of Pennsylvania, where she studied architecture and learned the basic principles of design which would inform her later work in photography, graphic design, and illustration.
 She has one sibling, brother Allan Christelow, who is a specialist in the history of Islam in North and West Africa.

 Christelow met her husband, Ahren Ahrenholz, while living in his native Philadelphia, and they married in 1965.
 She spent the next six years working as a freelance photographer, photographing architecture, inner-city street life, schools, and the political demonstrations of the 1960s.
 Her pictures were published in magazines and textbooks.

 In 1971 the couple moved to Cornwall, England for a year, while Ahrenholz apprenticed to potter Michael Cardew.
 Their daughter, Heather, was born in Cornwall in March 1972.

 In 1972 the family returned to the United States, settling in Kensington, California, where Ahrenholz opened Colusa Pottery.
 In 1981 they moved back east, to Vermont, where Christelow had spent childhood summers on her grandparents’ farm.
 They currently live in East Dummerston, Vermont, in a house designed and built by Christelow's husband.